pombredanne/centidb/docs/index.rst

 There is no fixed value type or encoding, key scheme, compressor, or storage engine, allowing integration with whatever suits a project.
-Batch compression allows read performance to be traded for improved compression, while still allowing transparent access to individual records.
+Batch compression allows read performance to be traded for storage efficiency, while still allowing transparent access to individual records.
 Arbitrary key ranges may be compressed and the batch size is configurable.